Acute Coronary Syndrome

 Heart disease remains the number one killer in the U.S., and the best way to beat it is to prevent it.
 UR Medicine’s Preventive Cardiology Program offers the most advanced, proven methods for preventing heart disease and enjoying a healthy lifestyle.

-The first of its kind in our region, our program features
+The first of its kind in the Rochester metropolitan area and surrounding region, our program features

 Patient Stories